 Like many areas in life, the key to success is preparation.
 Carefully plan out your route and include scheduled stops.
-You should book hotels and other places that you will be stopping and call ahead to let them know that you will be arriving and one of your party has a disability.
+You should book hotels and other places that you will be stopping at and call ahead to let them know that you will be arriving and one of your party has a disability.
 This should mean that the trip and every stop are entirely accessible and there will be no surprises.

-Get a wheelchair accessible vehicle if you need it
+Get a wheelchair-accessible vehicle if you need it

-If somebody requires the use of a wheelchair, it is vital that you obtain a wheelchair accessible vehicle from a company like Allied Mobility.
+If somebody requires the use of a wheelchair, it is vital that you obtain a wheelchair-accessible vehicle from a company like Allied Mobility.
 These brilliantly adapted vehicles are large enough to comfortably transport multiple passengers and a wheelchair and have a ramp or lift for easy access.
 This will ensure that everyone can travel comfortably, which is vital for long drives.

 Speak to the doctor beforehand

 One of the smartest things to do is to speak to your doctor beforehand for any advice on traveling.
 They can help to ensure that the trip is safe, stress-free and fun for all.
 If required, it is also vital that you have enough medication and/or medical equipment.